mkingmking/graph-coarsening/README.md

-This repository contains the implementation and evaluation of a spatio-temporal graph coarsening algorithm designed for solving the Vehicle Routing Problem with Time Windows (VRPTW).
+This repository contains the implementation and evaluation of a spatio-temporal graph coarsening algorithm designed for solving the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW).

 Repository Contents: